-By undertaking the Minor in Criminal Behaviour you will be joining the Department of Criminology, which is dedicated to excellence in teaching and research on crime, criminality and justice.
-The Department is home to some of the UK’s leading experts in criminology, meaning that you will benefit directly from our research which underpins the teaching programme of this minor.
+By choosing the Minor in Criminal Behaviour you will be joining the Department of Criminology, which is dedicated to excellence in teaching and research on crime, criminality and justice.
+The Department is home to some of the UK’s leading experts in criminology, meaning that you will benefit directly from our research which underpins the teaching on this minor.

 The Careers Development Service and Criminology work together to ensure you improve your employability, as well as recognising the skills you have acquired throughout your degree.
 All students will have the opportunity to participate in the Criminal Justice Insights and the Criminal Justice Fast Track, which will enable you to gain volunteering experience, enhance your CV and develop transferable skills.